 - Keep focus on delivering quality service

 - Explore permanent engagement structures

 - Citizens assembly

 - Participatory budgeting

 - Partnership working

 - Flood prevention

 - Biodiversity

 - Combining efforts of wildlife/environmental organisations

-- Promoting local initiatives

-- Educating public

-- Providing unbiased information for local corporate response to climate change

-- Climate change at the heart of every decision

-- Build community resilience

-- Funding- innovative solutions & renewable energy - Easily accessible information, affordable, flexible and non-judgemental - Trees - Air Quality and the ability of shrubs/hedges/trees etc. to remove air pollution should be included - Encouragement of citizen behaviour change and reducing personal carbon footprint. - Incentivise and reward good behaviour - Regular updates and evidence improvements

-As a result of all the feedback amendments and additions are proposed for the draft strategy.
-These are presented in Appendix B. A designed version of the strategy, with the amendments highlighted, will be prepared in time for the Council meeting.

-It is understood that the strategy and action plan are working documents, developing alongside the Zero Carbon Cumbria Partnership and national policy.
+- Promoting local initiatives - Educating public - Providing unbiased information for local corporate response to climate change - Climate change at the heart of every decision - Build community resilience - Funding- innovative solutions & renewable energy - Easily accessible information, affordable, flexible and non-judgemental - Trees. - Air Quality and the ability of shrubs/hedges/trees etc. to remove air pollution should be included - Encouragement of citizen behaviour change and reducing personal carbon footprint. - Incentivise and reward good behaviour - Regular updates and evidence improvements - 4.6 As a result of all the feedback amendments and additions are proposed for the draft strategy.
+These are presented in Appendix B. A designed version of the strategy, with the amendments highlighted, will be prepared in time for the Council meeting. - 4.7 It is understood that the strategy and action plan are working documents, developing alongside the Zero Carbon Cumbria Partnership and national policy.
 It is anticipated that key actions will also involve a degree of consultation, as they are developed into deliverable projects.
-This consultation work will be targeted to the specific audiences and stakeholders relevant to the projects developed.

-An annual report on the strategy will be made available to Health & Wellbeing Scrutiny Panel for inclusion in their work programme.
+This consultation work will be targeted to the specific audiences and stakeholders relevant to the projects developed. - 4.8 An annual report on the strategy will be made available to Health & Wellbeing Scrutiny Panel for inclusion in their work programme.
+The Economic Growth Scrutiny Panel has also included this strategy in its work programme for 2020/21.